Attack of the Marxists

 I mean, rewriting the Star Wars movies so that Anakin Skywalker is a communist?
 Who would think to do that?
 This fic writer, that’s who.
 And good lord, they’ve also written a fic about Trotsky?

-How great a thing it is to feel so greatly that you must unleash your emotions to share it with the world.
+How great a thing it is to feel so powerfully that you must unleash your emotions to share it with the world.
 I feel nostalgic for those noisy days of yore.

 Facebook surveillance PS (Post-Snowden)